 In Bangkok –

-A good starting point is to first check the Thai Gems & Jewelry Trader Association (TGJTA) website to get a list of gemstones dealers & traders in Bangkok (http://www.en.thaigemjewelry.or.th/Membership-Thaigemjewelry).
+A good starting point is to check the Thai Gems & Jewelry Trader Association (TGJTA) website.
+On the site, you will get a list of gemstones dealers or traders. (http://www.en.thaigemjewelry.or.th/Membership-Thaigemjewelry).

-This site is not completely updated and information is not 100% accurate, but it is better then having nothing in hand.
-However, the list is quite extensive and it can take you weeks to look at it.
-But, of course if you do have the time and do your homework it can be very rewarding.
+This site is not completely updated and information is not 100% accurate.
+But it is better than having nothing in hand.
+But, the list is quite extensive and it can take you weeks to look at it.
+Of course, if you do have the time and do your homework it can be very rewarding.

-For most higher end color gemstones (rubies, sapphires, emeralds, tourmaline, etc.,) you should check the end of Silom area.
-A good starting point will be Jewelry Trade Center, JTC, (http://www.jewelrytradecenter.com/contact-us/) which is the fourth largest building in Bangkok, so it is hard to miss.
+For most higher-end color gemstones – rubies, sapphires, emeralds, tourmaline, etc., – you should check the end of Silom area.
+A good starting point will be Jewelry Trade Center, JTC. (http://www.jewelrytradecenter.com/contact-us/).
+This is fourth-largest building in Bangkok.
+So it is hard to miss.

-Also, on the ground floor of the building you will see “gem booths,” and is a good place to start practicing your art of negotiating skills.
+Also on the ground floor of the building you will see “gem booths.”
+This is a good place to start practicing your art of negotiating skills.

 Other places to visit are areas next to JTC, which is the end of Silom, Suriwong, and Bangrak.
 This area stretches from JTC to the Chao Phyra river.

 Their are lines of gemstone wholesales shops around here with over 1,000 dealers.
 Most are concentrated in soi Mahesak Road (between Silom and Suriwong),